sci-visus/OpenVisus/Docker/mod_visus/group-security/ReadMe.md

 <dataset name="cat1" url="/datasets/cat/gray.idx" location_match="/aaaaa/mod_visus" />
 ```

-only user `aaaaa` will have access.
+only user `aaaaa` will have access (see section below to get more details).

 # Step 3.
 Check Apache permission